-We use the DaCapo benchmarks (2006-10-MR2) [6], SPEC JVM98 [39], and a fixed-workload version of SPEC JBB2000 called pseudojbb [40] to quantify performance.
+We use the DaCapo benchmarks (version 2006-10-MR2) [6], SPEC JVM98 [39], and a fixed-workload version of SPEC JBB2000 called pseudojbb [40] to quantify performance.
 For SPEC JVM98, we use the large input size (-s100); for DaCapo and pseudojbb, we use the default input size.
 All experiments were run on a 2.0 GHz Pentium-M machine with 2 GB of RAM, running Linux 2.6.20.

 We use the adaptive configuration of Jikes RVM, which dynamically identifies frequently executed methods and recompiles them at higher optimization levels.
 We iterate each benchmark four times and record the results from the fourth iteration.
 We repeat this twenty times for each benchmark.
+We execute each benchmark with a heap size fixed at two times the minimum possible for that benchmark using the MarkSweep collector.